eseidel/space_traders/README.md

 [WARN] 🛸#1  Can not buy SHIP_ORE_HOUND at X1-YA22-18767C, credits 318,996c < 1.05 * price = 1,334,568c.
 Disabling Behavior.buyShip for 10m.

 ## Teach late-start clients how to purchase traders instead of miners?

+### Types
+Move Transaction and other custom model objects down to that layer.
+Remove api.dart re-export of types.